fonoster/arke-ctl/README.md

     version (ver)        obtain rctl's version information
     config               manage routr configuration

-Run ''rctl COMMAND --help' for more information on a command
+Run 'rctl COMMAND --help' for more information on a command
 ```

 > Important: Some commands (i.e.: create, delete) are not available in the default implementation of the `resources` modules.
 Only persistent implementations support these commands.